 Leicester City was responsible for the most extraordinary title triumph in the history of soccer when they won the Premier League in 2016.
 The club was 5000/1 outsiders at the start of that season, and most pundits expected them to be demoted to the second division.

 After a slight dip following that unprecedented success, Leicester is on the rise again.
 They are arguably the Premier League’s smartest recruiters and have assembled a team capable of challenging for a place in the top four.
 Brendan Rodgers, who took charge in 2019, is the most highly-rated manager from the United Kingdom.

 Wolverhampton Wanderers is also moving in the right direction.
 They were taken over by Fosun International Group in 2016 and have since fashioned an excellent side with a heavy Portuguese influence thanks to their owner’s links with agent Jorge Mendes.

-Wolves – the club tends to go by its wonderful nickname – was challenging for a place in the Champions League qualification spots before the 2019/20 season was put on hold.
+Wolves – the club tends to go by its wonderful nickname – will expect to challenge for a European spot again in 2020/21.
 That could become a regular occurrence for a side that, along with Manchester United, dominated English soccer in the 1950s.

 Aston Villa was one of the 12 founder members of the Football League, England’s first professional soccer league that was launched in 1888.
 They finished second that year and then won the competition five times the following decade, plus twice more in 1910 and 1981.